top of page

 My research began with the death of my parents.

-My mother passed away on September 7, 2007, suffering from Lewy body disease.
+My mother passed away on September 7, 2007, suffering from Lewy body dementia.

 She had just turned 81.